-The basic setup to assemble the Demo is displayed in Figure 2 on page 2.
-This setup displays the connections between the PC, LAN/WAN/Internet, and the eZ80 Development Platform with the eZ80F91 Module.
+The basic setup to assemble the Demo is displayed in Figure 2.
+This setup illustrates the connections between the PC, LAN/WAN/Internet and the eZ80® Development Platform with the eZ80F91 Module.

-The requirements are classified under hardware and software.
+The hardware and software requirements include:

 Hardware Requirements